 The central monument of Section 103 is dedicated to the men and women of the Canadian Forces who served our country with honour and distinction.
 The monument is located at the top of a ceremonial walkway, and is flanked by two flagpoles; one flies the Ensign of the Canadian Forces and the other flying the Canadian flag.

-At the end of the walkway is the Tri-Service Monument, unveiled in 2004.
-The monument has three sides, each one devoted to one branch of the Canadian Forces: the Royal Canadian Navy, the Royal Canadian Air Force and the Canadian Army.
-Inscribed in each side is a poem for each branch of the Canadian Forces: the Naval Hymn, In Flanders Fields and When I Think of Famous Men.
+At the end of the walkway is the Tri-Service Monument, unveiled on 28 June 2004.
+The monument has three sides, each one devoted to one branch of the Canadian Armed Forces: the Royal Canadian Navy, the Canadian Army and the Royal Canadian Air Force.
+Inscribed in each side is a poem for each branch of the Canadian Armed Forces: the Naval Hymn, In Flanders Fields and When I Think of Famous Men.

 - Currently serving and honourably released Regular and Reserve Force members of The Canadian Forces